Louis Szathmary: Early life

 Louis Szathmary was born on June 2, 1919, on a train heading from Transylvania to Budapest as his parents fled the post World War I Hungarian–Romanian War.
 He earned his master's degree in journalism and doctorate in psychology from the University of Budapest before being drafted into the Hungarian army to serve in World War II.
 Szathmary originally served as a psychologist to Hungarian Army men, before transferring positions to Army private, where he wrote manuals, including one for cooking.
 Subsequently, he enrolled in a Hungarian chef's school and took an advanced course.

 Move to United States

 In 1951, Szathmary emigrated to the United States, arriving in New York City from Bremerhaven speaking no English, with $1.10 in his pocket.
 Once there, he found work as a short-order cook and worked his way up through the ranks, honing his skills until he catered to the East Coast's elite.
-In 1959, he moved to Chicago to work for Armour and Company, where he developed frozen food lines for various food companies, including Stouffer's.
+In 1959, he moved to Chicago to work for Armour and Company, where he developed frozen food lines for various food companies, including Stouffer Corporation.
 Stouffer's classic Frozen Spinach Souffle is one of Szathmary's creations.
 He continued to pioneer the rapidly changing food industry, working with new ideas including freeze drying and boil-in bags.
 Some of Szathmary's creations were used by NASA and accompanied astronauts in space.